SahilChachra/LLMReference/QnA.md

     Parameters while loading a model

-    model_path=self.model_path,
+    model_path : path to the model
     temperature : decides how deterministic or creative the output as to be.
 0.1 - deterministic/conservative output and 0.9 - more creative and different output max_tokens : maximum num of tokens to generate top_p : The model outputs a set of next tokens and their probabilities.
 Top_p selects a set of token such that their      probability scores sum up to 1.
 Then choose 1 token from it and return a output n_gpu_layers : num of layers to load in GPU n_batch : number of tokens to process in parallel.
 Should be less than max_tokens verbose : print the info while loading the model